Running key cipher: Example

 To determine where to find the running key, a fake block of five ciphertext characters is subsequently added, with three denoting the page number, and two the line number, using A=0, B=1 etc. to encode digits.
 Such a block is called an indicator block.
 The indicator block will be inserted as the second last of each message.
 (Many other schemes are possible for hiding indicator blocks.)
 Thus page 63, line 1 encodes as "AGDAB" (06301).

 This yields a final message of "JCVSR LQNPS YGUIM QAWXS AGDAB MECTO".

 Variants

 Modern variants of the running key cipher often replace the traditional tabula recta with bitwise exclusive or, operate on whole bytes rather than alphabetic letters, and derive their running keys from large files.
 Apart from possibly greater entropy density of the files, and the ease of automation, there is little practical difference between such variants and traditional methods.

-Permutation generated running keys

-A more compact running key can be used if one combinatorially generates text using several start pointers (or combination rules).
-For example, rather than start at one place (a single pointer), one could use several start pointers and xor together the streams to form a new running key, similarly skip rules can be used.
-What is exchanged then is a series of pointers to the running key book and/or a series of rules for generating the new permuted running key from the initial key text.
-(These may be exchanged via public key encryption or in person.
-They may also be changed frequently without changing the running key book.)

-Ciphertext appearing to be plaintext

-Traditional ciphertext appears to be quite different from plaintext.
-To address this problem, one variant outputs "plaintext" words instead of "plaintext" letters as the ciphertext output.
-This is done by creating an "alphabet" of words (in practice multiple words can correspond to each ciphertext output character).
-The result is a ciphertext output which looks like a long sequence of plaintext words (the process can be nested).
-Theoretically, this is no different from using standard ciphertext characters as output.
-However, plaintext-looking ciphertext may result in a "human in the loop" to try to mistakenly interpret it as decoded plaintext.

-An example would be BDA (Berkhoff deflater algorithm), each ciphertext output character has at least one noun, verb, adjective and adverb associated with it.
-(E.g. (at least) one of each for every ASCII character).
-Grammatically plausible sentences are generated as ciphertext output.
-Decryption requires mapping the words back to ASCII, and then decrypting the characters to the real plaintext using the running key.
-Nested-BDA will run the output through the reencryption process several times, producing several layers of "plaintext-looking" ciphertext - each one potentially requiring "human-in-the-loop" to try to interpret its non-existent semantic meaning.
+The American Cryptogram Association uses "Running Key" for a constrained puzzle form, in which a 40–50-letter plaintext is split in half and its first half is used as the key for its second half.
+Methods for solving this form are set out in the association's lessons.

 Gromark cipher

 The "Gromark cipher" ("Gronsfeld cipher with mixed alphabet and running key") uses a running numerical key formed by adding successive pairs of digits.
 The VIC cipher uses a similar lagged Fibonacci generator.